16 funny Spanish phrases you’ll love to use in everyday conversations

 Meaning: To be nervous or shaky, like a wobbly dessert.

-Did you already sign up for my newsletter?
+And did you already sign up for my Tiny Bits newsletter?
 Sign up here.

 150 150 Lisanne Swart